-Four types of executive sponsorship to catalyze change has been added to your bookmarks.
+Four types of executive sponsorship to catalyze change has been saved

 Transitioning leaders could catalyze the change they wish to bring about in the organization by sponsoring others to lead change initiatives aligned to key objectives.
 Yet few systematically think about how to use executive sponsorship meaningfully.
 Here are a few tips for new executives on what to sponsor and how to do it.